 Personal data rights

-The GDPR sets out various important rights relating to personal data which are summarised on the ICO's website.
+The UK GDPR sets out various important rights relating to personal data which are summarised on the ICO's website.
 These rights include the right to be informed, right of access, right of rectification and several others.

 Individuals whose personal data are stored in Rotamap's systems who wish to exercise one of these rights can contact the organisation (as controller) or Rotamap (as processor) to do so.
 We are required to respond to requests in 30 days.
 Please note that communication regarding your case will be dealt with through the organisation's Data Protection Officer.
 Answers to questions concerning personal information may be most effectively answered by the administrative team in charge of the rota containing that information.

 You can make an access request, or exercise one of your rights, by emailing email@example.com or writing to: